 Normally I don’t really have to discover the ideas separately too much because there is so much happening all the time in my life.
 The idea where I am going to write about next usually comes really naturally.
 Our life is so hectic and my ADD doesn’t make it any easier.
 Especially when we travel. *laughs*.

-After 2 years of blogging I have finally found my own niche – Edgy and affordable luxury travel with a quirky LGTB twist.
+After two years of blogging I have finally found my own niche – Edgy and affordable luxury travel with a quirky LGTB twist.
 After finding my personal niche it is maybe my biggest motivator at the moment.

 Alex: I am surrounded by photographers and big shoots every day at work, so when I’m abroad somewhere without flashing studio lights – that really sparks my inspiration.